 For fiscal 2015, we are estimating capital expenditures and depreciation expense for the company as a whole to be approximately \$11 million and \$6 million, respectively.
 The estimated capital expenditures and depreciation expense primarily relate to the mattress fabrics segment.
-These are management's current expectations only, and changes in our business needs could cause changes in plans for capital expenditures and expectations for related depreciation expense.
+These are management's current expectations only, and changes in our business needs could cause changes in plans for capital expenditures and expectation expense.